sebmestrallet/typst-simple-siam/src/main.typ

   where $G_x^(k-1)$ is obtained by deleting every other grid point of $G_x^k$ and similarly for $G_y^k$ and $G_z^k$.
 ]

+#h(1.5em)
+To our knowledge, the m-tree previously has not been applied in this fashion to the numerical factorization, but it has been used, directly or indirectly, in several optimal order algorithms for computing the fill-in during the symbolic factorization phase~@bib:LAW @bib:LIU @bib:LIU2 @bib:ROSE72 @bib:ROSE76 @bib:ROSEWHITTEN @bib:SCHREIBER.
+In @sec:robustness, we analyze the complexity of the old and new approaches to the intersection problem for the special case of an $n times n$ grid ordered by nested dissection.
+The special structure of this problem allows us to make exact estimates of the complexity.
+To our knowledge, the m-tree previously has not been applied in this fashion to the numerical factorization, but it has been used, directly or indirectly, in several optimal order algorithms for computing the fill-in during the symbolic factorization phase~@bib:LAW @bib:LIU @bib:LIU2 @bib:ROSE72 @bib:ROSE76 @bib:ROSEWHITTEN @bib:SCHREIBER.

+#h(1.5em)
+In @sec:design, we review the bordering algorithm, and introduce the sorting and intersection problems that arise in the sparse formulation of the algorithm.
+In @sec:robustness, we analyze the complexity of the old and new approaches to the intersection problem for the special case of an $n times n$ grid ordered by nested dissection.
+The special structure of this problem allows us to make exact estimates of the complexity.
+To our knowledge, the m-tree previously has not been applied in this fashion to the numerical factorization, but it has been used, directly or indirectly, in several optimal order algorithms for computing the fill-in during the symbolic factorization phase~@bib:LAW @bib:LIU @bib:LIU2 @bib:ROSE72 @bib:ROSE76 @bib:ROSEWHITTEN @bib:SCHREIBER.

+#h(1.5em)
+For the old approach, we show that the complexity of the intersection problem is $O(n^3)$, the same as the complexity of the numerical computations.
+For the new approach, the complexity of the second part is reduced to
+$O(n^2 (log n)^2)$.

+#h(1.5em)
+To our knowledge, the m-tree previously has not been applied in this fashion to the numerical factorization, but it has been used, directly or indirectly, in several optimal order algorithms for computing the fill-in during the symbolic factorization phase~@bib:LAW @bib:LIU @bib:LIU2 @bib:ROSE72 @bib:ROSE76 @bib:ROSEWHITTEN @bib:SCHREIBER.
+In @sec:robustness, we analyze the complexity of the old and new approaches to the intersection problem for the special case of an $n times n$ grid ordered by nested dissection.
+The special structure of this problem allows us to make exact estimates of the complexity.
+To our knowledge, the m-tree previously has not been applied in this fashion to the numerical factorization, but it has been used, directly or indirectly, in several optimal order algorithms for computing the fill-in during the symbolic factorization phase~@bib:LAW @bib:LIU @bib:LIU2 @bib:ROSE72 @bib:ROSE76 @bib:ROSEWHITTEN @bib:SCHREIBER.
+This is accomplished by exploiting the m-tree, a particular spanning tree for the graph of the filled-in matrix.
+To our knowledge, the m-tree previously has not been applied in this fashion to the numerical factorization, but it has been used, directly or indirectly, in several optimal order algorithms for computing the fill-in during the symbolic factorization phase~@bib:EISENSTAT @bib:GEORGELIU @bib:LAW @bib:LIU @bib:LIU2 @bib:ROSE76 @bib:SCHREIBER.

+#place(
+  top,
+  float: true
+)[
+  #block(width: 100%)[
+    #figure(
+      v(14*12pt), // <=> 14pc, with 1pc=12pt
+      caption: [
+        This is a blank figure.
+      ]
+    ) <fig:blank>
+  ]
+]

+#h(1.5em)
+We show a blank figure in @fig:blank.

 == Robustness. <sec:robustness>